Unik-lif/CS61a_hw/README.md

 # CS61a_hw
-my own work based on CS61a courese.
+my own work based on CS61a coures.

 Thanks for sharing the video and materials online from which I've learned a lot.